toddfoster/toddfoster.github.com/books.md

 * H. A. Walter, _Soul Surgery_ (Oxford University Press) [online](https://stepstudy.org/)
 * Sandy Tolan, _The Lemon Tree: An Arab, a Jew, and the Heart of the Middle East_ (Bloomsbury: 2006)
 * William D. Mounce, _Basics of Biblical Greek_ (Zondervan: 1993)
+* The Rev. Fergus Butler-Gallie, _Priests De La Resistance!
+The Loose Canons Who Fought Fascism in the Twentieth Century_ (Oneworld: 2019)

 ## July 2020
 * Paul Beatty, _The Sellout_ (Farrar, Straus and Giroux: 2015)